Mary Berry Recipes

 Ingredients

-- 1.2 litres (about 5 cups) good quality vegetable stock
+- 1.2 litres (2 pints) good quality vegetable or chicken stock

-- Fresh chives or parsley, chopped, for garnish
+- Freshly snipped chives or parsley, to garnish (optional)

 Equipment Needed

-Large heavy-bottomed saucepan or Dutch oven • Sharp knife • Chopping board • Measuring jug • Stick blender (immersion blender) or regular blender • Wooden spoon or spatula
+Large saucepan or stockpot with a lid • Sharp knife • Chopping board • Colander • Wooden spoon or spatula • Stick blender or countertop blender

 Step-by-Step Instructions

-- Add the diced potatoes to the pan and stir them through the softened leeks.
-Pour in the vegetable stock, ensuring the vegetables are just covered.
-Bring the mixture to a gentle simmer, then reduce the heat, cover the pan, and let it cook for 15-20 minutes, or until the potatoes are wonderfully tender when pierced with a knife.
+- Add the diced potatoes and the stock to the pan.
+Bring to the boil, then reduce the heat, cover, and simmer gently for 15-20 minutes, or until the potatoes are completely tender when pierced with a knife.

 How to Store \u0026 Reheat